-For your safety, the Colorado Rockies require that all Guests and Employees entering and re-entering Coors Field be screened for prohibited items (see Restrictions).
+For your safety, the Colorado Rockies require that all Guests and Employees entering and re-entering Coors Field be searched for prohibited items (see Restrictions and Searches).
 This includes a thorough inspection of any jackets, coats, packages, bags, purses and other containers brought to any of the five Entry Gates.
-In addition, Guests may be randomly selected for additional safety screenings with hand-held metal detectors.
+(Guests and Employees are also subject to metal detection screening.)

 Each entry gate at Coors Field will utilize designated "Express Lanes".
 Express Lanes are only for Guests not carrying any item including but not limited to purse, fanny pack, package, container, backpack or any type of bag (including peanuts and food).

-Follow the Rockies on Facebook at facebook/Rockies.
-(See SOCIAL MEDIA.)
+Follow the Rockies on Facebook at facebook.com/Rockies.
+See Social Media.

 The lower area of Section 342 is designated as the "Family Section".
 To ensure the enjoyment of family Guests, alcoholic beverages are not permitted in this section.

-This new ticket package allows fans to choose 10 Tuesday or Wednesday games for a discounted price, plus get a 1/2 price MillerCoors beer for each ticket in the package.
+This ticket package allows fans to choose 10 Tuesday, Wednesday or Thursday games for a discounted price and receive all of the benefits enjoyed by our Mini-Plan holders (see Mini-Plans).
 Ticket availability is limited and may sell out.
-(Fantastic 10 replaces the Ladies Fan Club and Guys Night Out ticket packages.)

 Fantasy Camp provides Colorado Rockies fans with a unique opportunity to experience life as a Major Leaguer.
 Campers will participate in clinics, practices and organized competition at Salt River Fields at Talking Stick, the Colorado Rockies Spring Training Facility in Scottsdale, Arizona.
 Participants may benefit from the chance to exchange strategies with the Fantasy Camp coaching staff and to compete with Major League veterans in the annual Coaches versus Campers game.

 Space is limited, so inquire early for opportunities to participate in the next Fantasy Camp.
 For more information, please call (303) 312-CAMP or visit the Fantasy Camp website at ROCKIES.com/fantasycamp.

 No firearms or other weapons are allowed on Coors Field premises.